 - Cloud solutions increase: 69.2% of spending for tech is forecasted to be spent on cloud solution

 - Smartphone usage: Millennials unlock their smartphones 71 times per day, while Generation Z unlocked their phone an average of 82 (MediaPeanut 2021 survey).

 - Smartphone use reliance: Reliance of smartphones has increased by 16% over the past 8 years: 12% of young adults, and low income American’s said they relied on their smartphones and not broadband internet in 2013 – By 2022, this number has grown to 28%.

 - Internet Browsers: There are new ways to access a browsers on different devices.
 For example, a Roku internet browser is now possible via the new technology of casting apps.
-More smart TV’s have this in them.
-Even a Tesla vehicles have an internet browser built-in now.
+More smart TV’s and streaming devices have this in them.
+Even Tesla vehicles have an internet browser built-in now.

 - 50% of today’s tech growth derives from disruptive tech such as AR/VR, Robotics, SaaS, Artificial intelligence, robotics, and more. (see chart)